-Sample Size-The survey sample consists of 10 business incubation centres and 42 incubatees.
-Universe of the Study - The universe of the study is confined to 37 business incubation centres and their incubatees existing in Gujarat State during the year 2018.
-Data Collection and Data Sources - Among the various methods, which can be used to collect the primary data, the researcher has adopted two methods which are Personal Interview method and Questionnaire method.
+Sample Size - The survey sample consists of 10 business incubation centres and 42 incubatees.

+Data Collection and Data Sources - Among the various methods, which can be used to collect the primary data, the researcher has adopted Questionnaire method.
 The researcher has prepared questionnaires, which contained multiple choice questions.
 The respondent's opinions are collected with regard to the problem with the help of the questionnaires.